Acyclovir for Encephalitis

 Acyclovir is used to treat encephalitis caused by herpes simplex and varicella-zoster.

 How Well It Works

-People who get treatment with acyclovir immediately (within 4 days of symptoms) do better than people who wait longer for treatment.3 But even with treatment, serious mental and physical impairments can occur, such as paralysis, seizures, or hearing loss.
+People who get treatment with acyclovir immediately (within 4 days of symptoms) do better than people who wait longer for treatment.

 All medicines have side effects.
 But many people don't feel the side effects, or they are able to deal with them.
 Ask your pharmacist about the side effects of each medicine you take.
 Side effects are also listed in the information that comes with your medicine.